microsoft/azure-software-radio/gr-azure-software-radio/examples/README.md

 - change the connection_str variable to use your connection string
 - change the eventhub_name variable to use the event hub entity you created as part of the [Event Hub Prerequisites section above](#event-hub-example-prerequisites)

+See the instructions on how to [Get an Event Hubs connection string](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-get-connection-string) for more details.

 Run the flowgraph for a few seconds and then close it.
 Navigate to your event hub in the Azure portal and you should see the events in the 'overview' tab.
 To process the events, enable the real-time insights under 'process data'.

 ## Event Hub Source Example